philippemnoel/whist-FFmpeg/README.md

 Fractal README
 =============

 This repository is Fractal's fork of FFmpeg, with a few modifications.
-To build this version of FFmpeg for Windows, refer to the Fractal repository [`ffmpeg-windows-build-helpers`](https://github.com/fractalcomputers/ffmpeg-windows-build-helpers).
-To build the Fractal version of FFmepg on Linux Ubuntu, please refer to [this document](https://docs.google.com/document/d/1HsY4_qABX1Drp5TENAqexesnTOvIV4Yv8GIGSDDPSuk/edit) for further information, and follow the instructions below to build via Docker.

-Before building or modifying the code, you should pull the latest changes from the public `FFmpeg/FFmpeg` repository that this repository is forked from.
+Before building or modifying the code, you should pull the latest changes from the public [`FFmpeg/FFmpeg`](https://github.com/FFmpeg/FFmpeg) repository that this repository is forked from.
 This ensures we are always working with the latest FFmpeg code.
 You can do so by running:

 ```
-git clone https://github.com/fractalcomputers/FFmpeg.git && cd FFmpeg
+git clone https://github.com/fractal/FFmpeg.git && cd FFmpeg
 git remote add public https://github.com/FFmpeg/FFmpeg.git
 git pull public master
 git push origin master
 ```

+## Fractal Changelog

 Here's a list of modifications we have made to the original FFmpeg fork:

 - Add 0RGB32 Cuda resizing to the `scale_cuda` filter (to replace `sw_scale` entirely in the Nvidia GPU)

-We have also added a Docker script to compile FFmpeg targeting Emscripten, the web-assembly compiler tool we use to compile the Fractal client to run in the browser, this allows using FFmpeg in the browser, and Docker scripts to compile FFmpeg on Linux Ubuntu 18.04 and Linux Ubuntu 20.04.
+We have also added a Docker script to compile FFmpeg targeting Emscripten, the web-assembly compiler tool we use to compile the Fractal client to run in the browser, and Docker scripts to compile FFmpeg on Linux Ubuntu 18.04 and Linux Ubuntu 20.04.

 ## Building

+### Windows

+To build this version of FFmpeg for Windows, refer to the Fractal repository [`ffmpeg-windows-build-helpers`](https://github.com/fractal/ffmpeg-windows-build-helpers).

 ### Linux Ubuntu - Docker